Gabriel Misehouy: Career

+Ajax

 A youth product of OSV and Ajax, Misehouy worked his way up Ajax's reserves and was their U17 captain.
 He signed his first professional contract with Ajax in September 2021.
 He made his professional debut with Jong Ajax in a 3–1 Eerste Divisie loss to Almere City on 21 February 2022 coming on as a sub in the 79th minute.

+Girona

+On 10 July 2024, La Liga side Girona announced the signing of Misehouy on a four-year contract.
+On his debut on 15 August against Real Betis, Misehouy scored in the 72nd minute, salvaging a draw for his team.

+On 21 July 2025, Misehouy was loaned to Super League Greece side Aris, for one year.

 Personal life

 Born in the Netherlands, Misehouy is of Ghanaian descent.
 He is a youth international for the Netherlands.